-Serbia: Wind farm Kovacica is going to be extended6.
-November 2020. / News Serbia Energy
+Serbia: Wind farm Kovacica is going to be extended, News Serbia Energy

 So far, the municipality of Kovacica had an annual income of some 500,000 euros a year from the wind farm, and it is expected that, with the construction of the expansion dubbed Pupin wind farm, it will reach almost one million euros annually.